7AtAri/Fortgeschrittene_Softwaretechnik_Project/README.md

 ### 1 - Git
 As my git [commit history](https://github.com/7AtAri/Fortgeschrittene_Softwaretechnik_Project/commits) shows, I frequently added new code over the past months, while working on the project.
-As you can see, I also added a feature branch, that was merged back onto the main branch.
+As you can see, I also added a feature branch for refactoring, that was merged back onto the main branch.
+I also opened a feature branch for a more detailled appointment wish for further development in the future.

 ### 2 - UML